29 "Special Occasions" restaurants in New York.

 Del Posto is one of the best special occasion restaurants in New York City.
 Think of it like a more upscale Babbo, or Daniel with pasta.

 The original Blue Ribbon in Soho, in which you can eat bone marrow, fried chicken, and oysters from a white table cloth at 3am.
 What a world.

-You can get a lot of things for the price of a meal at Momofuku Ko.
+You can get a lot of things for the price of a meal at Momofuku Ko in the East Village.
 How much is an experience worth to you?

 Marea is about as good as upscale eating gets in Midtown, and there’s a lot of that around.
 Don’t miss the bone marrow and octopus fusilli.

 Most everything on the menu at Charlie Bird is fantastic.
 They do service and wine better than almost anyone else.